barchi24/PL4DC/README.md

 properties defined in ISO/IEC 25024.
 The library is composed of two main types of functions: primitives and cleaning methods.
-Both are focused on helping to improve (mainly) a data quality property (in the case of primitives it is indicated in their name); each primitive contains one or more cleaning methods, and it’s named after the property related to it. (using the command *?cleaning_methods* you can access the list of cleaning methods available for each primitive).
+Both are focused on helping to improve (mainly) a data quality property (in the case of primitives it is indicated in their name); each primitive is named after the property related to it, and contains one or more cleaning methods.

 ## Installation